naixinlyu/timeseries-positional-encoding-study/README.md

 **Learnable PE (middle)**: Similar structure but noisier.
 The learned position embeddings haven't fully converged to optimal values in 30 epochs.
 Some periodic patterns are emerging but less pronounced.

-**No PE (right)**: Nearly uniform attention (~0.01 everywhere) with one isolated spike.
-In our runs, without position information, the model cannot distinguish positions and defaults to attending everywhere equally.
-The single dark spot indicates pure content-based attention to an outlier value.
+**No PE (right)**: Nearly uniform attention (~0.01 everywhere) with one prominent vertical stripe.
+Without position information, the model cannot distinguish positions and defaults to attending everywhere equally.
+The vertical stripe (around key position 60-70) indicates pure content-based attention—all queries attend to the same outlier value, regardless of their own positions.

 ### Positional Encoding Visualization